vale981/website/site/content/posts/inst_without_fear.md

 Note to self:

-If you want to make saure some nice GNU/Linux installer does not touch certain drives just run `echo 1 > /sys/block/sdX/device/delete` in a
+If you want to make sure some nice GNU/Linux installer does not touch certain drives just run `echo 1 > /sys/block/sdX/device/delete` in a
 ****root**** shell and the drive will vanish from the system.